Vitamin C is one of the most critical nutrients for overall health and has many often overlooked benefits.

 Keeping both your heart and brain healthy and “young” is critical to quality of life as you age.
 And when it comes to protecting both of these vital organs, vitamin C is a key component.

-Research has shown that both supplementing with vitamin C and consuming high amounts in your diet can reduce your risk of heart disease.
+Research has shown that both supplementing with vitamin C and consuming high amounts in your diet may reduce your risk of heart disease.
 This is likely because vitamin C can reduce LDL (bad) cholesterol and triglyceride levels, two risk factors for heart problems.

-As far as brain health goes, research has made it clear that a deficiency of vitamin C can significantly impair cognitive function.
+As far as brain health goes, research has made it clear that a deficiency of vitamin C may significantly impair cognitive function.
 It also appears to be linked to the development of Alzheimer’s and dementia, with patients showing lower blood levels of vitamin C.